 In addition to being teenagers and all that encompasses, one of them is severely allergic to peanuts (and everything else you can imagine).
 To top it off, he also has severe, acute, and chronic asthma.

 The last time he had a little cough, it turned out to be a severe case of pneumonia, and one of his lungs had solidified.
-I would stick him in a bubble, but his brother doesn’t want to roll him around.
+I’d stick him in a bubble, but his brother doesn’t want to roll him around. 😉

 Placing a negative feeling on his asthma won’t help him or me.
 If anything, that would model a negative attitude for him.
 He may even start to feel like a burden because of something that’s not even in his control.